microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-stream-analytics-cosmos-db.md

     "cosmosdb-a94a5672-867c-6b4e-db41-872d6e01e4bf"
 ```

-Azure Steam Analytics Query Language (ASAQL) has windowing functions support.
-A window contains event data along a timeline and enables you to perform various operations against the events within that window.
-For example, you may want to calculate the average of the values of payload fields in a given window.
+Azure Steam Analytics Query Language (ASAQL) has native support for windowing functions.
+Windowing functions enable you to perform various operations against the event data along a timeline.
+Such as calculating the average of the values of payload fields in a given window.

 ```sql
 SELECT